Boulton and Park: Arrest and investigation

 and further that they being men, did unlawfully conspire together, and with divers others, to disguise themselves as women and to frequent places of public resort, so disguised, and to thereby openly and scandalously outrage public decency and corrupt public morals.

 The court heard from four policemen, one of whom had visited the Wakefield Street flat that morning and showed the magistrate a series of photographs of Boulton and Park in male and female attire.
 He told the court he had conducted surveillance on Boulton and Park for the previous year.
 Another policeman stated he had been on surveillance duty at the Wakefield Street flat for the past fortnight, and had seen the late-night comings and goings of the two men.
 The magistrate remanded Boulton and Park in custody for seven days; they were held at the Coldbath Fields Prison.

 They left the court and returned to the neighbouring police cells where they were physically examined without consent by James Paul, the doctor who worked with the Bow Street division of the Metropolitan Police.
 Paul inspected the anuses of both men.
 On Boulton he reported "The anus was dilated, and more dilatable, and the muscles surrounding the anus easily opened"; on Park he said "The anus was very much dilated, ... and dilatable to a very great extent.
 The rectum was large, and there was some discoloration around the edge of the anus, caused probably by sores".
 Although not an expert in sexual activity, he deemed "there were symptoms in these men as I should expect to find in men that had committed unnatural crimes".
-He also noted that both Boulton and Paul had large penises and Boulton also had a scrotum "of inordinate length"; he said this was a result of their sodomy.
+He also noted that both Boulton and Park had large penises and Boulton also had a scrotum "of inordinate length"; he said this was a result of their sodomy.
 To counter the evidence, the defence arranged for six doctors, including Frederick Le Gros Clark—the examiner from the University of London—and the doctor of Coldbath Fields—to physically examine Boulton and Park.
-They all concluded that there was no evidence of sodomitical activity and that there was nothing abnormal in the size of either men's penises.
-The only point that was out of the ordinary, was Park's operation scar from the removal of the fistula.
+They all concluded that there was no evidence of sodomitical activity and that there was nothing abnormal in the size of either man's penis.
+The only point that was out of the ordinary was Boulton's operation scar from the removal of the fistula.